How to Raise a Child With Grit

 What’s the best way to kick off raising a gritty child?
 Above all, remember who you’re dealing with.
 “Your approach needs to be developmentally modified,” says Nina Kaiser, a child psychologist and founder of Practice San Francisco, which offers programs for kids, teens and parents on perseverance.
 “What you’re doing with toddlers and preschoolers is less of the direct skill and more setting the stage for those [strategies] down the road.”

 Forget holding your 1, 2 or 3-year old to their commitments to keep them from becoming quitters.
-“This can lead to anxiety in parents and confusion in their offspring about who they are growing up for,” says Kyle Pruett, professor of child psychiatry at Yale University.
+“This can lead to anxiety in parents and confusion in their offspring about who they are growing up for,” says Kyle Pruett, professor of child psychiatry at Yale University and social-emotional development advisor to The Goddard School.
 Instead, start by being mindful of the way you talk to them.

 •Let them struggle (within reason).
 It’s so much easier to do things for our preschoolers.
 But allowing them the time to occasionally pull on their own shoes or solve a puzzle alone does two things, Prestcott-Hollander says: it enables both of you to focus on the child’s efforts, giving you the opportunity to praise them, and it allows them to get used to the discomfort of dealing with mistakes, which is crucial for developing resilience.